bkhsoftware/MOWED/README.md

 ## Current Development Status

-As of version 0.2.1, we have completed the core architecture and are moving into Phase 2 of development, focusing on the implementation of four initial modules: Personal Finance, Education Resource Allocation, Reforestation Optimization, and Small Business Management.
-Refer to [PHASE_2_TODO.md](PHASE_2_TODO.md) for the detailed development plan.
+As of version 0.2.2, we have made significant progress in Phase 2 of development:

+- Implemented and enhanced four initial modules: Personal Finance, Education Resource Allocation, Reforestation Optimization, and Small Business Management
+- Developed shared components (ModuleForm, ResultsDisplay, ChartComponent) for improved consistency and code reusability
+- Enhanced data analysis and visualization capabilities across all modules
+- Standardized module interfaces and result structures for better maintainability

+The application now provides a more cohesive and feature-rich experience across all implemented modules.
+We continue to work on refining these modules and preparing for the addition of more advanced features and optimizations.

+Refer to [docs/planning/phase-2-todo-list.md](docs/planning/phase-2-todo-list.md) for the detailed development plan and current priorities.

 ## Future Plans